Planning Spice Mas 2020? Anyone?

 Plus it is the epitome of relaxation.
 And there’s food nearby… we ate at both Umbrellas and this really quaint beachside spot called Cummin Up Caribbean (they run on island time though just FYI so jump in the water while you wait on your food).

 While still reeling in disappointment from the costume debacle, my friend and my heart basically talked my brain into going out for Carnival Tuesday.
 Really though, how was I going to go all the way to Grenada and miss the actual pretty mas?
 What kind of carnival junkie would I be? *cues Trouble In the Morning*

 While I wanted the costume and grandeur of being a masquerader, I still had a pretty decent experience following the bands and listening to the music.
-The locals are very friendly and very accommodating and it almost reminded me a bit of home.
+The locals are very friendly and very accommodating and it reminded me a bit of home (The Bahamas).
 I would definitely play mas again however with a more seasoned and experienced carnival band.
 If you’re planning Spice Mas 2020, definitely ask others who have been or if you know people that are familiar with the Spice Mas scene- I’m sure they can point you in the right direction.
 Plus Cinelli did a great VLOG on Pretty Mas here.